micaelaneus/strength-as-ccoty/02-part-ii-ritual.md

 While you do not need an altar at home, you may very much enjoy one.
 Dedicate an area to ritual elements and objects that keep your mind on your magic.
 Tables are traditional but a corner of your desk, a bookshelf, or a windowsill works perfectly well.
 If you can’t devote that much space to a complex altar, get devious: a double-page collage in your journal stood upright makes a pleasant background, or try an empty tin of breath mints.
 All energy spent creating beauty and cultivating joy returns to you, three times three!
 (All energy spent impressing algorithms is wasted.)

 You may find pleasure in honoring or calling in people who incarnate an aspect of the Strength archetype to you.
-Hero-worship is very shadow-Magician in our minds, but we love to celebrate someone who embodies the sunny side of humanity.
+Hero-worship is very shadow-Magician in our minds, but we love to celebrate someone who embodies an admirable aspect of humanity.
 Try adding their image to your altar, playing their music while you journal, or eating their favorite foods.
 Maybe skip smoking their favorite cigarette?
 Everything that serves life is fair game.

 ### PLACES OF POWER